-If surgery to remove breast cancer is a part of your treatment plan, you’re likely to have a lot of questions about what’s best for you.
-There are two primary types of surgery to remove breast cancer: a lumpectomy also called breast-conserving surgery and a mastectomy which removes the entire breast.
-There are important differences between the two surgeries and what's best for one patient may not be right for another.
-Let's take a look at these two types of breast cancer surgeries and how you and your breast cancer care team will decide how to move forward.
+If surgery to remove breast cancer is a part of your treatment plan, you’re likely to have questions about what’s best for you.
+When it comes to removing breast cancer, there are two primary types of surgery to choose from a lumpectomy, which leaves your natural breast intact, and a mastectomy, a procedure that removes the entire breast and sometimes part of the chest wall muscles.
+Each has important differences to note, and what's best for one patient may not be right for another.
+Let's look at these two types of breast cancer surgeries and how you and your breast cancer care team will help you decide the best path forward.

 What is a Lumpectomy?

-A lumpectomy removes the cancer and a small amount of healthy tissue surrounding it, called the margin.
+A lumpectomy, also called breast-conserving surgery, removes the cancer and a margin of surrounding healthy tissue.
 Removing a margin of healthy tissue helps ensure that all cancer cells have been removed.
-This is also referred to as breast-conserving surgery because the remaining healthy breast tissue is left intact.
+This surgery may also be referred to as a wide local excision, segmental resection, or partial mastectomy.

 Most women who have a choice prefer the less invasive lumpectomy.
-Research shows that lumpectomy plus radiation therapy treatment is just as effective as mastectomy for most women with early-stage breast cancer.
+Research shows that a lumpectomy plus radiation therapy treatment is as effective as a mastectomy for most women with early-stage breast cancer.
 Removing all the breast tissue (mastectomy) isn’t considered more effective for patients who qualify for a lumpectomy.

-If a lot of breast tissue was removed to be sure the cancer was completely removed, it can affect the breast’s appearance.
-The breast cancer surgeon may be familiar with oncoplastic lumpectomy techniques that use plastic surgery methods to reshape the breast and make it look as symmetrical with the other breast as possible.
+If a lot of breast tissue was removed to be sure the cancer was completely eliminated, it could affect the breast’s appearance.
+A breast cancer surgeon, like the ones at Compass Oncology, may be familiar with oncoplastic lumpectomy techniques that use plastic surgery methods to reshape the breast and make it look as symmetrical with the other breast as possible.

 Disadvantages of lumpectomy:

-- Scars, indentation, dimpling, or other changes may become noticeable over time as the skin heals.
+Scars, indentation, dimpling, or other changes may become noticeable as the skin heals.

-- The chance that some cancer cells are left in the breast after surgery and radiation.
-About 15% of lumpectomy patients require a second surgery because of cancer cells found in the margins.
+There is a chance of recurrence due to cancer cells remaining in the breast after surgery and radiation.
+A relatively low percentage of lumpectomy patients require a second surgery because of cancer cells found in the margins.

 What is a Mastectomy?

 Mastectomy is breast cancer surgery that removes the cancer by removing the entire breast and sometimes tissue in the chest wall area.
-Most often only the breast that had cancer will be removed.
-For some patients with a genetic mutation that makes them more likely to have breast cancer recurrence, both breasts may be removed even though cancer was only found in one.
-This is a preventive mastectomy and is only suggested if you’re in this high-risk category.
+Most often, only the breast that had cancer will be removed.
+For some patients with a genetic mutation that makes them more likely to have a breast cancer recurrence, both breasts may be removed even though cancer was only found in one.
+Removing the breast that was cancer-free is called a preventive mastectomy and is only suggested if you’re in this high-risk category.

-Breast reconstruction may be done simultaneously as the mastectomy (immediate reconstruction) or at a later date after healing is completed (delayed reconstruction).
+Breast reconstruction may be done at the same time as the mastectomy (immediate reconstruction) or at a later date after healing is completed (delayed reconstruction).
 Most of the breast skin, nipple, and areola will be left intact with immediate reconstruction.
 If you prefer to “go flat,” surgical closure will create a smooth chest wall.
 Prosthetic breast forms can provide the appearance of breasts under clothing.